metacert/cryptonite/README.md

 ```sh
 $ grunt jslint
 ```
-This will result in a file called *grunt-jslint-results.log*.
+This will result in a file called *grunt-jslint-results.log* in the *output* folder.
 When calling this command, you are using the grunt package called `grunt-jslint`.
 All the configuration for this grunt call is inside the file *Gruntfile.js* in the `jslint` config section.